What is Intensive Couple Therapy and how do you know if it’d be good for your relationship? Are you and your partner:

 Emotionally Focused Therapy (EFT) is a highly effective treatment for couples.
 The approach includes understanding relationships and our need as people to bond and have loving, romantic relationships.
 Within the hands of a skills practitioner EFT empowers couples to change their relationship system which gives each partner more access to their loving feelings and creates more emotional safety so each partner can be more open, seen, heard and appreciated in the relationship for who they are.
 Emotionally Focused Therapy helps couples move from feeling insecure, stuck, distressed and disconnected from each other by helping them change the relationship in a systemic way and creating a secure bond so their love will grow, blossom and last across time and the challenges of life.
 In short EFT helps couples change their relationship from being a challenge to helping them face life’s challenges.
 After all, when we have this figured out we meeting our most deeply held human need, to be stronger together.

 Emotionally Focused Therapy is based on 50 years of research into human bonding and 30 years of research on this form of treatment to help couples connect and thrive.
-To see some of the research on Emotionally Focused Therapy visit ICEEFT.com
+To see some of the research on Emotionally Focused Therapy and how it meets the GOLD STANDARD of couple therapy visit ICEEFT.com